Gontier-Julien/Linux-YAOK/README.md

 Thanks to all those people that have made the kernel possible:

-Hamad Marri for the [CacULE Scheduler](https://github.com/hamadmarri/cacule-cpu-scheduler)
+Alfred Chen for the [BMQ Scheduler](https://gitlab.com/alfredchen/projectc)

 SirLucjan for many [patches](https://github.com/sirlucjan/kernel-patches)